 Frequently Asked Questions

-Q: Can I die from a snake Bite?
+Q: Can I die from a Bite?

 A Yes, If bitten by a venomous one.
 Immediate medical attention should be obtained.
 An Anti-venom can be administered by hospitals and emergency care centers.
 It is important to keep the affected bitten extremity below the heart.
-Most bites occur on these hands from people trying to capture snakes.
+Most bites occur on these hands from people trying to capture them.

 Q: How do I get Rid of Snakes in my home?